| Title: | Tools for Exploring Regression Models with 'iNZight' |

 environment for finding data to bootstrap |

-The histogram of the model x
+The histogram of the model x appears in the top-left

 position.
 For each of the other histograms, the fitted values of

-are taken and normal random errors are added to these.
+x are taken and normal random errors are added to these.
 The

 normal residual standard errors have standard error equal to the

-estimated residual standard error of x
+estimated residual standard error of x.
+A model is then fitted

 to this altered data and a histogram is produced.